 If you have attempted to crawl your HubSpot pages using an external SEO tool such as Moz, OnPage, or SEMRush, you may find that you are unable to crawl your pages successfully.
-If this is the case, there are a few things you can check:

 - Robots.txt: check to see if your pages have been added to the robots.txt file in content settings, which would prevent it from being indexed or crawled.